Gun Safety: Why Should You Use Ear Protection When Shooting a Firearm?

 Here are a few tips on protecting your ears while shooting a firearm.

-1. Make sure you have the right type of protection.
+• Make sure you have the right type of protection.
 Various options are available, from ear muffs to ear plugs, and each has advantages.

-2. Check your fit.
+• Check your fit.
 Ensure the hearing protection for shooting is snug against your ears and won't slip off during use.

 Conclusion

 Shooting sports can be an exhilarating and fun experience, but without proper protection, it can quickly become a hearing-damaging nightmare.
-One shot can send your eardrums on a one-way trip to Ringingville, and repeated exposure can lead to permanent damage.

 But don't throw in the towel just yet, because there's an easy solution to this ear-splitting problem: proper hearing protection.
 In the end, choosing suitable safety measures is a small price to pay for the priceless value of your hearing health.